HorizenOfficial/eon-delegated-staking/delegated-staking-contracts/README.md

 ### `DelegatedStakingFactory`

 Used by a forger to deploy an instance of the `DelegatedStaking` contract, which delegators who have staked to this forger can use to claim their staking rewards.
 Only one `DelegatedStaking` contract can be deployed per forger.
-Forger's are uniquely identified by their signed public key and VRF.
+Forger's are uniquely identified by their signer public key and VRF.
 Once deployed, a forger can use the `ForgerStakesV2` native smart contract to call either `registerForger` for new forgers, or `updateForger` for existing forgers.

 | Method | Description |
 | ------------- | ------------- |